ibroadfo/flowerpot/markdown/privacy.md

 ## Privacy

-We don't store user data, so there's nothing to worry about!
+#### We don't store user data, so there's nothing to worry about!

-NB this is not actually true.
+This is not strictly true.
+Any content you submit is effectively publicly available, just like tweeting it or whatever, so take care.